 - Bully Stoppers

-- Report racism or religious discrimination in schools

 - Kids Helpline

-- ReachOut Australia

 - Lifeline

 - Bullying.
 No way!

 - Student Wellbeing Hub

-- eSafety Commissioner
+- Office of the eSafety Commissioner

 - Australian Student Wellbeing Framework

 EVALUATION

 This policy will be reviewed every 2 years, or earlier as required following an incident or analysis of new research or school data relating to bullying, to ensure that the policy remains up to date, practical and effective.